awsdocs/iam-user-guide/doc_source/reference_policies_elements_principal.md

 ## All principals<a name="principal-anonymous"></a>

 You can use a wildcard \(\*\) to specify all principals in the `Principal` element of a resource\-based policy or in condition keys that support principals\.
-As a best practice, do this only with the `Condition` element and a condition key such as `aws:PrincipalArn` to limit those broad permissions\.

-For resource\-based policies, such as Amazon S3 bucket policies, a wildcard \(\*\) in the principal element specifies all users or public access\.
-For example, you can use either of the following methods to specify all principals in the `Principal` element:
+[Resource\-based policies](access_policies.md#policies_resource-based) *grant* permissions and [condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) are used to limit the conditions of a policy statement\.

+**Important**
+We strongly recommend that you do not use a wildcard \(\*\) in the `Principal` element of a resource\-based policy with an `Allow` effect unless you intend to grant public or anonymous access\.
+Otherwise, specify intended principals, services, or AWS accounts in the `Principal` element and then further restrict access in the `Condition` element\.
+This is especially true for IAM role trust policies, because they allow other principals to become a principal in your account\.

+For resource\-based policies, using a wildcard \(\*\) with an `Allow` effect grants access to all users, including anonymous users \(public access\)\.
+For IAM users and role principals within your account, no other permissions are required\.
+For principals in other accounts, they must also have identity\-based permissions in their account that allow them to access your resource\.
+This is called [cross\-account access](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic-cross-account.html)\.

+For anonymous users, the following elements are equivalent:

 ```
 "Principal": "*"